High blood pressure, diabetes and obesity are well publicised contributors to the development of heart disease.

 The duration of stress is also proportional to your risk.

-A South Korean research group examined the number of work hours per week, and found that those that worked 60-70 hours a week were nearly twice as likely to develop heart disease, compared to those who worked just 30-40 hours instead.
+A South Korean research group examined how stress is related the number of work hours per week, and found that people who worked 60-70 hours a week were nearly twice as likely to develop heart disease, as compared to those working 30-40 hours.

 Stress can also increase your risk of heart disease in indirect ways.
-Individuals who experience chronic stress are more prone to engaging in maladaptive behaviours such as poor dietary choices, sedentary lifestyles, and increased nicotine and alcohol use.
-All of these, compounded, can worsen your heart health.
+Individuals who experience chronic stress are more prone to engaging in maladaptive behaviours like poor dietary choices (binging on comfort food), sedentary lifestyles, and increased nicotine and alcohol use to numb themselves from the pressure.
+When compounded, all this can worsen your heart health.

-Cigarettes contain a staggering 4000 chemicals and 400 toxins, of which 43 have been identified as carcinogenic, or cancer-causing.
-And it’s not just cancer that’s of concern.
-Chronic lung disease, strokes, blindness, bone degeneration – name any modern illness and you can expect that smoking has been implicated in every one of them.
+Cigarettes contain a staggering 4000 chemicals and 400 toxins, of which 43 have been identified as cancer-causing.
+But it’s not just cancer that’s of concern.
+Chronic lung disease, strokes, blindness, bone degeneration – name any modern illness and you can expect that smoking has implications in every one of them.

 So how does smoking actually affect your heart?